coreos/fedora-coreos-releng-automation/coreos-koji-tagger/README.md

 ```

 If you'd like you can add `--entrypoint=/bin/bash` and run
 `/pwd/coreos_koji_tagger.py` directly.
-If you modify the json at the bottom
+If you modify the yaml at the bottom
 of the file you can test it out or actually have it call koji
 to apply tags.